Because of the financial hardship many people are facing in the current crisis we have suspended active fund-raising;

 We're not formally constituted and don't have a bank account (we did once but the bureaucracy and costs meant it saved time and money to close it).

-So all funds go through the account of one of our members (in this case the director Martin Foreman), monitored by other members of the group.
+So all funds go through the account of one of our members (in this case co-director Martin Foreman), monitored by other members of the group.

-Full accounts for The Satyricon will be available on a monthly basis from the end of January 2020 and published at the end of the run.
+Full accounts for The Satyricon will be published at the end of the run.

 And When It's All Over?

 If - thanks to you - The Satyricon is a success, it won't come to an end after its first run.
 We hope to take it on tour in Scotland and, who knows, further afield.

 After all, if Petronius' story has lasted this long, perhaps our production will live for not only a week, but a month, a year or more . . .

 Explore The Satyricon Every purchase here helps us with a commission